High-Impact Practices (HIPs) for CAE Scholars

 Live and learn in a themed community.

 housing.wisc.edu/residence-halls/learning-communities — University Housing offers 11 residential learning communities that bring together faculty, staff, and students around a shared focus like international cultures & languages; biology; gender & sexuality; or sustainability.
-The Bradley and Chadbourne RLCs are good options for students with a mix of interests.
+The Bradley and Chadbourne learning communities are good options for students with a mix of interests.

-Each residential learning community includes a seminar class for all students in the RLC, special events, faculty guests, field trips, and many ways for students to create their community on campus.
+Each residential learning community includes a seminar class for all students in that learning community, special events, faculty guests, field trips, and many ways for students to create their community on campus.

-• If you are in an RLC, and you want this to be your only first-semester learning community as a CAE Scholar, you must enroll in one of the RLC classes.
+• If you are in an Residential Learning Community, and you want this to be your only first-semester high-impact practice as a CAE Scholar, you must enroll in one of the affiliated classes.

-When you sign up for Housing (go.wisc.edu/my-housing), select your preferred RLC and choose “learning communities” as your priority for hall preferences.
+When you sign up for Housing (go.wisc.edu/my-housing), select your preferred residential learning community and choose “learning communities” as your priority for hall preferences.

 Honors in the Liberal Arts